mvboettcher/art-api-exam/README.md

 ### Response 200 OK

-Returned when the operation successfully updates the painting.
+Returned when the operation successfully deletes the painting.

 ### Response 404 Not Found